Guerlain • Guerlain - Shalimar Parfum Initial L'Eau • Fragrances

 The bottle is gorgeous.
 Guerlain knows how to present a perfume.

 This version is the closest to what I could wear as it is much lighter than Shalimar and Shalimar Parfum Initial.
 It doesn't fall flat and smell dated like the original Shalimar (I know it's a cult perfume but I find it smells like a dusty room which has not been entered since the year 1900, a bit suffocating and even rancid).
-L'eau opens with some green, citrusy notes but they fade away very quickly.
+L'eau opens with some green, citrusy notes but they fade away quickly.
 What's left is a sweet talcum with a bit of citrus.
 It evokes nostalgia as per the ancestors of it, however still it has some airiness.
 I can see this smelling gorgeous on some 18, 19 years old mademoiselles.
 It's younger, fresher than the other mentioned versions.
-However it might be just a tad too sweet.
-At least on me the sweet accord is dominant.
-4 hours on and it's quite strong, so it lasts quite a while.
-I think it has medium sillage.
+However it might be just a tad too sweet for me.
+On my skin the sweet accord is dominant.
+4 hours later only I get a whiff once in a while but it's mostly gone.
+I think it has medium sillage in the beginning.
 I'd wear it when I am in the mood but in Spring and Autumn.
 For summer a bit heavy in my opinion.

 Age: 36-43 Skin: Sensitive, Fair, Warm Hair: Blond, Kinky, Fine Eyes: Green